niniet98/PROJECT-I/README.md

 ## Introduction
 The goal of this project is to perform data analysis on a messy data set Shark Attack using different techniques of data cleaning and manipulation in order to get answers to the asked questions.

+## Instructions
+If you have the original dataset, add it in the `data` folder and run the `main.py` to see the art of magic.
+If not, just keep reading and then make your own conclusions.

 ## Process
 **1. Exploring data:** First contact with the dataset in order to know what is the data about.